≡ Menu

 Sol Haus Plans

-There’s a cool porthole window behind the bed.
+There’s an excellent porthole window behind the bed.

 The compact bathroom fits a toilet and shower.